Displaced children in Al-Malka camp. Photo: Khalid Al-Banna/NRC

 3. Protection leadership and evidence-based advocacy: protection monitoring and advocacy, national protection cluster co-coordination role.

-The NRC protection team coordinates with other sectors to provide an effective, rapid response to support at-risk individuals in coping with their specific protection situation and building up their resilience.
+The NRC protection team coordinates with other sectors to provide an effective, rapid response to support at-risk individuals in coping with their specific protection situation and strengthening their resilience.

 NRC CCCM teams aim to improve coordination structures, information management systems, and access to equitable services and assistance in displacement sites with a focus on moving towards durable solutions with full participation of the displaced and host communities.
 Our camp management team is focused on: